 FHIR Implementation Challenges

-Fast Healthcare Interoperability Resources (FHIR) is an innovative technology in the industry of healthcare.
+Fast Healthcare Interoperability Resources (FHIR) is an innovative technology in the healthcare industry.
 FHIR enables patient data outside the EHR to be accessed by clinical applications while remaining compliant with requirements.
 FHIR does so, like any offering or technology, with its own pros and cons.
 FHIR’s adoption has its own problems.
 It is an ongoing challenge to build application environments where medical terminology is specific without compromising accessibility for patients and others that are less medically educated.
 Some challenges are given below:

 1. Potential threats for vendors

-There are other contradictions that also exist when EHR providers do not enforce all the existing FHIR APIs and do so even for the example, and then they do not enforce the whole API as well.
+Other contradictions also exist when EHR providers do not enforce all the existing FHIR APIs and do so even for the example, and then they do not enforce the whole API.
 This inconsistency undermines the aim and purpose of achieving interoperability.

 2. Data matching issues are quite rampant

-One more challenge faced with FHIR is that the data might not always be the same.
+Another challenge faced with FHIR is that the data might not always be the same.
 Take lab reports, for instance.
-If there is no standard matching technology, it is practically impossible to provide a particular terminology for a vendor-EHR.
+If there is no standard matching technology, providing a particular terminology for a vendor-EHR is practically impossible.
 This creates problems with data matching.
 Most of the challenges can be solved if there is standard terminology for all such medical criteria.

-A key feature of FHIR is a fast and simple implementation, but the standard and the programs it supports can only be deployed at a speed that can be handled by each healthcare organization.
-The resources needed for creating messaging, vocabulary, and interoperability standards are not apparent to many healthcare providers.
-In order to include FHIR, improvements in IT infrastructure are also necessary, while investment in ongoing maintenance, support, and education/training would be needed.
+A key feature of FHIR is a fast and simple implementation, but the standard and the programs it supports can only be deployed at a speed that each healthcare organization can handle.
+Many healthcare providers do not realize the resources needed for creating messaging, vocabulary, and interoperability standards.
+To include FHIR, improvements in IT infrastructure are also necessary, while investment in ongoing maintenance, support, and education/training would be needed.

 4. Constant vigilance and testing is important